sjmikler/pytorch-symbolic/docs/advanced_topics.md

 Everything that is _not_ a Symbolic Data in `add_to_graph` is considered constant and will stay the same each time you execute the model.
 In our example `add_noise` stayed `True` even after creating the model.
 Under the hood, Pytorch Symbolic is browsing through the arguments in search of Symbolic Data.
-They will be replaced by real data during the execution.
+Only they will be replaced by new, real data during the execution.
-It is able to navigate through nested `list`, `tuple` and `dict`.
+Argument parser is able to navigate through nested `list`, `tuple` and `dict`.

 ## Arbitrary Symbolic Data

-So we've been saying Symbolic Data over and over, but we always used Symbolic Tensor, which is a special case of Symbolic Data.
+So we've been saying Symbolic Data over and over, but we always used Symbolic Tensor underneath, which makes it a special case of Symbolic Data.
-But the fact is, Symbolic Data can have arbitrary Python objects underneath.
+But the fact is, Symbolic Data can have an arbitrary Python object underneath.

 ```python
 from pytorch_symbolic import CustomInput, SymbolicModel